Jamesg127/jamesg127/README.md

 -->
 I'm a student at EPIC Campus and currently learning java through APCSA.

+Programming Languages:

+Beginner Python

+A little more java

 Fun Fact: I'm a patriots fan! 🏈